 Dick Tayler has an inspirational story with amusing anecdotes and poignant messages.

 Dillon played over 100 games for the NZ Mens Basketball Team (Tall Blacks) between 1989 and 2008.
 These include an Olympics, a Commonwealth Games and three World Championship including the memorable tournament in 2002 where NZ finished fourth.
 He has had 16 international tours with the team.
 With the NZ Breakers he has won the NBL three years in a row from 2010-11 through to 2012-13.

 Don started his career with the New Zealand Black Sox as a player from 1987 to 1991.
 He was part of the team when they attended and won the Silver Medal at the 1988 World Series.

-Eric has a distinguished rugby career as former Captain of the World Champion New Zealand Sevens team and former All Black.
-He has balanced his highly successful rugby career with goals off the field.
+Eric has balanced his distinguished and highly successful rugby career with goals off the field.
 He completed a Bachelor of Law degree and was admitted to the Bar as a Barrister.
 He worked for seven years in Corporate Law before devoting himself full time to his rugby career.
-At the same time he has continued to pursue other business interests and investments.
+At the same time, he has continued to pursue other business interests and investments.
 Eric has strong leadership skills and is a highly rated speaker.

 Reaching your full potential so you can lift the performance of your team and business can be achieved with the guidance of a skilled professional.
 His skills have been highly sought after by the All Blacks, The Canterbury Crusaders, Super 12 rugby team and the New Zealand Cricket Team.
 You will find Gilbert’s workshops ‘matter of fact’ and interactional providing you with the winning tools and skills used by many of our corporate and sporting heroes.